Postnatal Treatment of Congenital Diaphragmatic Hernia

 Children born with congenital diaphragmatic hernia range from those who appear normal at birth to those who are so sick they immediately need extracorporeal membrane oxygenation (ECMO) to support heart and lung function.
 Although other factors are involved in this complicated disease, much of the severity of CDH is related to the size of the hole in the diaphragm.
 This can only be determined during the operative repair of your child’s diaphragm.
 In general, the larger the hole, the more care your child will need.

-Doctors classify congenital diaphragmatic hernia according to the size of the defect – A, B, C or D. A very small hole is classified as A; a classification of D means your child was born with a very large hole in the diaphragm.
+Doctors classify congenital diaphragmatic hernia according to the size of the defect – A, B, C or D. A very small hole is classified as A; a classification of D means your child was born with a very large hole in the diaphragm (see diagram below).

 How long can I expect my child to be in the hospital after birth?

 Babies with CDH go to the Neonatal Intensive Care Unit (NICU) where they are stabilized, undergoing a process that usually takes between 48 hours and two weeks.
-Based on international data the total length of your child’s hospital stay depends on the size and severity of the diaphragmatic hernia: A, B, C or D. These include:
+Based on international data, the total length of your child’s hospital staycan be estimated based on the size and severity of the diaphragmatic hernia: A, B, C or D. These include:

 - Babies classified in severity as A are in the hospital an average of three weeks.

 - Babies classified as B can expect a four-week stay.

 - Babies classified as C stay an average of eight weeks.

 - Babies classified as D are in the NICU about 12 weeks.